KTH-dESA/OSeMOSYS_step/README.md

 # Directory Structure

-Before the workflow has been ran, the directory will look like what is shown below:
+Before the workflow has been run, the directory will look like what is shown below:

 ```bash
 OSeMOSYS_STEP